GMMan/snc73xx-firmware-encryption/README.md

 ### Manual load entry

-V2-only, each entry 16 bytes
+V2-only, each entry is 16 bytes

 | Offset | Name           | Type       | Description                                               |
 |--------|----------------|------------|-----------------------------------------------------------|